Walk into a restaurant without checking the menu on Zomato or MenuPages or reading online reviews on Google or Facebook.

 Simply put: encouraging customers to be more vocal and share their feedback through reviews is one of the most effective ways to generate the kind of social proof that helps drive sales.

 Requesting customer feedback?
 Here are 8 simple tips to help you generate more 5-star reviews.

 Key Business Takeaways

 Make online reviews and customer feedback easy to find.
 Your customers are more likely than not to read reviews before making a purchase decision.
 Be helpful and give them what they’re looking for.
-Share your best reviews and customer testimonials.
+Share your best reviews and customer testimonials with a review widget that embeds these reviews on your site.
 Claim your listings on all relevant review websites and promote your business presence on these places.
 Incorporate reviews into your website.

 Respond to negative reviews.
 Strive for 5-star reviews, but don’t worry if the occasional customer gives your business a less-than-perfect rating.
 Remember: consumers demand authenticity, so instead of trying to delete negative reviews, work instead on responding to feedback, resolving issues, and recovering even your harshest critics.
 (Besides, bad online reviews can be good for your business.)